HardisonCo/.github/international/mongolia/mn-health/hms-mfe/index.md

 ## Integration Points

-This document outlines how HMS-MFE is integrated with mn_Health systems in Mongolia.
+This document outlines how HMS-MFE is integrated with mn-health systems in Mongolia.